Three-body problem: Special-case solutions

-In 1993, a zero angular momentum solution with three equal masses moving around a figure-eight shape was discovered numerically by physicist Cris Moore at the Santa Fe Institute.
-Its formal existence was later proved in 2000 by mathematicians Alain Chenciner and Richard Montgomery.
-The solution has been shown numerically to be stable for small perturbations of the mass and orbital parameters, which makes it possible that such orbits could be observed in the physical universe.
-However, it has been argued that this occurrence is unlikely since the domain of stability is small.
+In 1993, physicist Cris Moore at the Santa Fe Institute found a zero angular momentum solution with three equal masses moving around a figure-eight shape.
+In 2000, mathematicians Alain Chenciner and Richard Montgomery proved its formal existence.
+The solution has been shown numerically to be stable for small perturbations of the mass and orbital parameters, which makes it possible for such orbits to be observed in the physical universe.
+But it has been argued that this is unlikely since the domain of stability is small.
 For instance, the probability of a binary–binary scattering event resulting in a figure-8 orbit has been estimated to be a small fraction of a percent.

 In 2013, physicists Milovan Šuvakov and Veljko Dmitrašinović at the Institute of Physics in Belgrade discovered 13 new families of solutions for the equal-mass zero-angular-momentum three-body problem.

 In 2015, physicist Ana Hudomal discovered 14 new families of solutions for the equal-mass zero-angular-momentum three-body problem.

 In 2017, researchers Xiaoming Li and Shijun Liao found 669 new periodic orbits of the equal-mass zero-angular-momentum three-body problem.
-This was followed in 2018 by an additional 1223 new solutions for a zero-angular-momentum system of unequal masses.
+This was followed in 2018 by an additional 1,223 new solutions for a zero-angular-momentum system of unequal masses.

-In 2018, Li and Liao reported 234 solutions to the unequal-mass "free-fall" three body problem.
-The free fall formulation of the three body problem starts with all three bodies at rest.
-Because of this, the masses in a free-fall configuration do not orbit in a closed "loop", but travel forwards and backwards along an open "track".
+In 2018, Li and Liao reported 234 solutions to the unequal-mass "free-fall" three-body problem.
+The free-fall formulation starts with all three bodies at rest.
+Because of this, the masses in a free-fall configuration do not orbit in a closed "loop", but travel forward and backward along an open "track".

+In 2023, Ivan Hristov, Radoslava Hristova, Dmitrašinović and Kiyotaka Tanikawa published a search for "periodic free-fall orbits" three-body problem, limited to the equal-mass case, and found 12,409 distinct solutions.

 Numerical approaches

-Using a computer, the problem may be solved to arbitrarily high precision using numerical integration although high precision requires a large amount of CPU time.
-There have been attempts of creating computer programs that numerically solve the three-body problem (and by extension, the n-body problem) involving both electromagnetic and gravitational interactions, and incorporating modern theories of physics such as special relativity.
-In addition, using the theory of random walks, the probability of different outcomes may be computed.
+Using a computer, the problem may be solved to arbitrarily high precision using numerical integration.
+There have been attempts at creating computer programs that numerically solve the three-body problem (and by extension, the n-body problem) involving both electromagnetic and gravitational interactions, and incorporating modern theories of physics such as special relativity.
+In addition, using the theory of random walks, an approximate probability of different outcomes may be computed.